- Clinical science

 Carotid artery stenting (CAS): angioplasty and stenting as an alternative to CEA

-- Especially in patients < 70 years and if surgery is not feasible (e.g., poor surgical access to the stenosis, comorbidities that increase perioperative mortality)
+- Can be considered if surgery is not feasible (e.g., poor surgical access to the stenosis, comorbidities that increase perioperative mortality)

 - Asymptomatic carotid artery stenosis: annual risk of stroke is 0.5–1% (stenosis > 50%)